MusicDin/kubitect/docs/user-guide/configuration/cluster-name.md

 ```

 For example, the name of each virtual machine is generated as `<cluster.name>-<node.type>-<node.instance.id>`.
-This way, the master node with ID `1` would result in `my-cluster-master-1`.
+This means that the virtual machine name of the master node with ID `1` would result in `my-cluster-master-1`.

+!!!
+Note
+    Cluster name cannot contain prefix `local`, as it is reserved for local clusters (created with `--local` flag).

 </div>